rekiran/rekiran/README.md

 - 👋 Hi, I’m Kiran
-- 👀 I don't have a last name.
+- 👀 I have a single name.
 - 🌱 I love to code and learn about new advancements in technology.

 check out my few favourites